 Irena Klepfisz: Perspective of a Lifelong Bundist

-Irena Klepfisz headshot for her recent poetry collection, "Her Birth and Later Years: New and Collected Poems, 1971-2021."
+A headshot of Irena Klepfisz for her recent poetry collection, "Her Birth and Later Years: New and Collected Poems, 1971-2021."

 How do you resurrect a global movement that was nearly destroyed by genocide, fascism, and the wheels of time?
 And how do you continue that movement when so much has changed since its heyday?
 More than a century since the founding of the Bund in 1897, neo-Bundists today are facing a dramatically different world.
 The state of Israel is not only a fact but also receives wide support from the majority of Jews in the diaspora, as well as the governments of the United States and other Western nations.
 But a new generation of young Jews is gaining political consciousness in an age when Israel's crimes in the name of international “Jewish safety” are more visible than ever.